A National Conservation Leader

 - Agua Fria River

-- Lower/middle Gila River
+- Lower/Middle Gila River Watershed

-- Lower Colorado River-Lake Mead
+- Lower Colorado River Watershed

-- Lower Colorado River
+- Lower Colorado River – Lake Mead Watershed

 Watershed Management is shared with many partners

 The Watershed-based Fish Management Process incorporates data collection and analysis, consideration of management emphasis, analysis of potential conflicts and mitigation, and stakeholder and public input.
 Ultimately the plan will guide management prescriptions while allowing for adaptive management as new information becomes available.
-The Statewide Fish Management Team report (AGFD 2009) details this decision-making process.
+The Statewide Fish Management Team report (AZGFD 2009) details this decision-making process.

 Species considered during the planning process include sport fish, native fish, amphibians [add links here] and reptiles associated with riparian habitats (Northern Mexican Gartersnake, Narrow-headed Gartersnake and others).